Skip to Content

 Alina Zavatsky - Vegan Runner Eats

-Alina Zavatsky is a vegan of 11+ years, a passionate blogger, a YouTuber, and a mom.
+Alina Zavatsky is a vegan of 12+ years, a passionate blogger, YouTuber, and a mom.
 She helps new vegans and their families navigate a vegan diet and lifestyle in a sustainable and enjoyable way.
-This fall, she will be releasing a new vegan meal planning app designed to make following a vegan diet a breeze for everyone.
+Check out her new vegan meal planning app, Veg Easy, designed to make meal planning a breeze for everyone.

 Wendy